tisztamo/Catwalk.jl/docs/src/tuning.md

 You can configure different optimizers for every call site.
-Currently only the `TopNOptimizer` if available, which generates fast routes for up to N types, where N is a type parameter (10 by default).
+Currently only the `TopNOptimizer` if available, which generates fast routes for up to the given number of types (10 by default).

 ```
 boost1 = Catwalk.CallBoost(:calc_with_x; optimizer = Catwalk.TopNOptimizer(50))
 ```

+I plan to add an optimizer that calculates marginal utility to decide the number of fast routes, so that tuning N becomes unnecessary.

 ### Tune compilation overhead